Warren, Rhode Island: History

 Warren was the original home of Brown University, founded in 1764 as the College in the English Colony of Rhode Island and Providence Plantations.
 The school registered its first students in 1765 and was the Baptist answer to Congregationalist Yale and Harvard, Presbyterian Princeton, and Episcopalian Penn and Columbia.
 It was the only one of these schools that welcomed students of all religious persuasions, following the example of Roger Williams, who founded Rhode Island in 1636 on the same principle.

 In the mid-18th century, the town was well known as a whaling port, and ship building became an important industry.
-The Revolutionary War seriously affected Warren's commercial prosperity, and the town suffered British raids in 1778 along with the rest of the region.
+The American Revolutionary War seriously affected Warren's commercial prosperity, and the town was subject to British raids in 1778 along with the rest of the region.
 Commerce revived within the decade after the Revolution until the middle of the 19th century, and Warren was famous for the fine vessels launched from its yards.
 These vessels were largely commanded and operated by Warren crews, and they engaged in whaling, merchant service, and the West India trade.
 Three notable ships were built in Warren by Chase & Davis: the 1853 clipper Lookout, the 1853 clipper bark Gem of the Sea, and the 1854 clipper bark Mary Ogden.

 With the decline of the whaling industry and related seafaring commerce toward the middle of the 19th century, business attention turned to textile manufacturing.
 Warren's first cotton mill was erected by the Warren Manufacturing Company in 1847.
 Further mills and factories developed during and after the Civil War, attracting an immigrant work force.
 Today, Warren is home to several waterfront businesses such as Blount Marine, Blount Seafood, and Dyer Boats.

 Geography

 According to the United States Census Bureau, the town has a total area of 8.6 sqmi, of which 6.2 sqmi is land and 2.5 sqmi (28.90%) is water.
 Warren is located on the east bank of the Warren River (opposite Barrington, Rhode Island).
+The weather in January is very low going at its highest of 38° and a low of 27°, as the months go the higher the weather gets as in July it gets a high of 79° and a low of 69°, then it starts to drop as the years go and then at the end of the month (December) it reaches a high of 43° and a low of 33°.